(416) 658-1818free case evaluation 1

 SOIRA requires those found guilty of certain sex-related criminal offences in Canada to provide personal information and to report to police on a yearly basis so that they can be closely monitored.

-Young offenders are not subject to the Sex Offender Registry unless they are sentenced as an adult.
+Young offenders are not subject to the Sex Offender Registry unless they are sentenced as adults.
 It is possible for someone to apply for termination of their registration order for the Sex Offender Registry.